MenAllen/PhilippeJoubard_5_30032021/README.md

 ## Tools & Software used
 - Visual Studio Code with extensions Prettier & Live Server
 - Git & Github
-- Webpack
+- Languages: HTML, CSS, Javascript
-- Languages: HTML, CSS, Bootstrap, Javascript
+- Framework: Bootstrap

 ## Additinal functions
 - In addition to the required functionalities, the basket page gives the possibility to empty basket or go-on shopping